This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 Overview of lawsuit funding terms

-Different loan companies may use different terminology for lawsuit loans.
+Different loan companies may use different terminology for what is formally called litigation funding.
 They all ultimately mean the same thing; non-recourse funding on a personal injury case.
 Some companies say that they provide an “alternative to lawsuit loans” and provide the exact same financial instrument under a different name such as pre-settlement funding or a lawsuit cash advance.

 A few terms you need to understand and be aware of follow: